 Trust Fundamentals - Course 2 (Canadian)

 Trust Fundamentals Course 2 living trusts, how trusts are used with a will, other types of trusts such as spousal trusts, joint partner trusts, and alter ego trusts.
 Additionally, Trust Fundamentals Course 2 discusses trusts and probate and the Rule Against Perpetuities.

 Trust Fundamentals - Course 3 (Canadian)

 Trust Fundamentals Course 3 explores in greater detail the importance of trust governance including the role of governance with family trusts and the importance of strong governance practices.
 This course also discusses different governance models and provides a real-world case study that provides insights to what happens when trust governance goes wrong.

 Foundations of Tax - Course 1 (Canadian)

-In this course, the complex and ever-changing world of taxes is introduced.
-Students learn about the history and evolution of taxes in the United States.
-An overview is provided of the conceptual underpinnings of the U.S. tax code, the most common taxes and tax forms, and how recent tax law changes have affected some taxpayers.
-Learning from this course is put into action with a tax mini-case and wraps up with an overview of tax planning tips and key dates to remember.
+In this course, the complex and ever-changing world of Canadian taxes is introduced.
+Students learn about the history and evolution of taxes in Canada.
+An overview is provided of the conceptual underpinnings of the Canadian tax code, the most common taxes and tax forms, and how recent tax law changes have affected tax rates and tax brackets by province.
+In this course, students learn about income tax, payroll tax, tax on wages, and tax on investments.
+The course concludes with an applied learning case study.